chef/chef-web-docs/content/api_chef_server.md

 -   The `X-Chef-Version` header must be set to the version of the Chef Infra Server API that is being used.
 -   A request must be signed by adding authentication headers.
-    'Mixlib::Authentication` may be used to sign requests.
+    'Mixlib::Authentication' may be used to sign requests.
 -   A request must be well-formatted.
 The easiest way to ensure a well-formatted request is to use the `Chef::ServerAPI` library.